Below is our council of Board Directors, Advisors, Staff, wolf kin + partners in the field.

 “We need places, like the gouged out arroyos and waterways of the desert, for grief to spill.
 A topography of place and presence, carved by the grief that runs through it, to allow this river to have its way.
 By 'grief sanctuary', I mean an attempt to build a landscape for the waters to move.
 A landscape that is vast enough to match the inscape of grief of our times.”

-Aimee Wilson (they/ them) is Founder, Visionary Architect, Executive Director of Únashay Sanctuary.
+Aimee Wilson (they/ them) serves as Founder and Executive Director of Únashay Sanctuary, and directs únashay’s land-based, regional and online offerings.
 Music is their primary language, having written, performed and recorded two albums.
-They have served under many roles, as musician, singer, writer, social worker, organizer and fundraiser for houseless women/ queer community in Philadelphia, group facilitator and more.
-After much intimate experience with loss, and decades of work within a system that doesn’t take care of the grieving, Aimee was moved to summon Únashay.
-They dwell in New Mexico with wolf kin and chosen family, tending the sanctuary and writing music.
+They have served under many roles, as singer, writer, social worker, ayurvedic health counselor, community organizer, fundraiser and group facilitator for houseless women and LGBTQ2SI+ community in Philadelphia.
+After much intimate experience with loss, and decades of work within a system that doesn’t take care for the grieving, Aimee was moved to summon Únashay.
+They currently study extensively with Megan Devine of Refuge in Grief; and dwell in New Mexico with wolf kin and chosen family, tending the sanctuary and writing music.

 Contact: aimee@unashayhome.com